How much will it cost to keep warm in Czechia this winter?

 Expert tip: Shop the sales

 In Czechia, sales typically occur during key periods: post-Christmas sales run from late December to January, while summer sales occur from July to August.
 Additionally, many retailers offer promotions around holidays and special events.
-You can check the detailed information here for a comprehensive guide to sales in Czechia.

 Retaining heat inside and out

 The cheapest way to warm up this winter is with a stiff drink.
 Svařák (mulled wine) cost up to CZK 90 at Czech Christmas markets last year; you can get it for about one-third less (CZK 83/l) at Billa for those who want to taste firsthand where the drink really got its name.
-According to this article, it was a process used to mask the taste of cheap Communist-era wine.
+(According to this article, it was a process used to mask the taste of cheap Communist-era wine).

-For teetotalers, the late season of pumpkin spice has begun.
+For teetotalers, the season of pumpkin spice latte has begun.
 For a cozy, if pricey, seasonal treat, head to a Prague café where you’ll typically pay between CZK 120 and CZK 200.
 Or settle into a Czech restaurant with a nice bowl of soup: the cheapest on the menu at Prague buffet Havelská Koruna is CZK 50.

 Did you like this article?